marcussacana/Specific-Games/README.md

 ----------------
 ### Kyuuketsuki no Libra
-Bypass the fucking encryption and force use system font
+Bypass the fucking encryption; Font redirected to "Gothic Modded"

 ----------------